SC de Goa: Ownership

-The club was modelled on the Portuguese giants Sporting Clube de Portugal and have adopted a similar club crest.
-The club was founded as Cidade de Goa, was taken over by entrepreneurs Peter Vaz and Edgar Afonso.
-Later they renamed it as Sporting Clube de Goa in 1999.
+The club was modeled on the Portuguese giants Sporting Clube de Portugal and has adopted a similar club crest.
+The club was founded as Cidade de Goa and was taken over by entrepreneurs Peter Vaz and Edgar Afonso.
+Later, they renamed it Sporting Clube de Goa in 1999.

 Stadium

-Traditionally, Sporting Goa have played at the Fatorda Stadium in Margao, Goa.
+Traditionally, Sporting Goa played at the Fatorda Stadium in Margao.
 During the 2011 I-League 2nd Division.
-However, they had to play at Jawaharlal Nehru Stadium in Shillong as the league does not host matches in home and away format.
-As SC Goa were back in the top-tier of the I-League, they had again started to play their home games at Fatorda Stadium.
+However, they had to play at Jawaharlal Nehru Stadium in Shillong as the league did not have a home-and-away format.
+As SC Goa was back in the top-tier, they started to play home games at the Fatorda Stadium.

-Goa Football Association owned Duler Stadium in Mapusa, became the home ground of Sporting during the 2012–13 I-League, alongside Tilak Maidan Stadium (from the end of January).
-They also used Duler during the 2013–14 I-League and Goa Professional League.
-In Goa, it became the second stadium to get AstroTurf since 2006.
+Goa Football Association owned Duler Stadium in Mapusa became the home ground of Sporting during the 2012–13 I-League, alongside Tilak Maidan Stadium (from January).
+They also used Duler during the 2013–14 I-League.
+In Goa, it became the second stadium to get artificial turf, in 2012.
+In January 2024, the club again moved to Tilak Maidan Stadium ahead of the I-League 2 season kick-off.
+In 2025, they decided to use GMC Athletic Stadium and Ella Academy Ground as home stadiums.